 • Work with other neighborhood associations in the Capital District and around New York State on common goals.

 • Keep the lines of communication open between neighborhood groups for education, partnerships, and planning.”

 TNAC hosts two signature events:

 National Night Out: Created by the National Association of Town Watch https://natw.org, National Night Out is a community-building event to foster partnerships among and between the police and residents to make neighborhoods safer, better places to live.
 National Night Out is celebrated nationally on the first Tuesday of August.

-National Night Out is celebrated in Troy with community events in the north and south ends of the city.
-2016 events were held on August 2, 2016.
+National Night Out has been celebrated in Troy with community events in the north and south ends of the city.

 Meet the Candidates: TNAC hosts candidates nights every two years when Troy City Council members are up for election.
 Mayoral candidates participate every four years.
 Residents have the opportunity to hear from all the candidates and to engage in discussions with candidates representing Troy’s six election districts.